Osiris-Team/Desku-Gradle-Starter-App/README.md

 If you don't want to use a platform below you can simply delete its directory and remove the module name from ./settings.gradle file.

-‼️ Renaming folders: Use your IDEs' safe refactoring while renaming a folder, meaning tick a box that says "check for usages" and ensure the path is updated in those usages too!

 ## Desktop (Windows/Linux/Mac)
 `com.author.desktop`: uses [Swing](https://de.wikipedia.org/wiki/Swing_(Java)) and [WebView](https://github.com/webview/webview_java).